newrelic/centurion/README.md

 ###List all the tags running on your servers for a particular project

 Returns a nicely-formatted list of all the current tags and which machines they are running on.
-Gives a uniqued list of tags across all hosts as well.
+Gives a unique list of tags across all hosts as well.
 This is useful for validating the state of the deployment in the case where something goes wrong mid-deploy.

 ```bash
 $ bundle exec centurion -p radio-radio -e staging -a list:running_container_tags